 How much is the United Club Infinite Card’s annual fee?

-The United Club Infinite Card has a $525 annual fee, but it is waived in the first year.
+The United Club Infinite Card has a $525 annual fee.
 That’s significantly more than what you’ll pay with many of the top travel credit cards, but it’s on par with some of the highest-reward travel cards on the market – including the Chase Sapphire Reserve® (which has an annual fee of $550) and The Platinum Card® from American Express (both of which have $550 annual fees).

 The big difference here is that the United Club Infinite Card is designed specifically for United travelers.
 The Chase Sapphire Reserve and the Platinum Card offer rewards that can be redeemed for different kinds of travel purchases or transferred to a number of travel loyalty programs, but the United Club Infinite Card really only benefits United members who spend serious time flying United.
 If that’s you, the United Club Infinite Card might be worth the $525 annual fee.